Do Go On - 360 - Alan Turing & The Enigma

 I'm rich.

-A lot of death involved in this keeping me warm.
+What a death involved in this keeping me warm.

 Many cute little creatures died for me.